-Frontier touts the Fios 50/50 plan as its most popular, and we understand why.
+For most small businesses, we recommend the FiOS 500M plan.
 It offers solid, symmetric speeds that should meet the internet needs of many smaller businesses.
 If you’re looking for faster speeds or lower costs, then consider one of the other two Fios plans.

 Bundles and value-added services: Upgrade and scale

 For extra savings on several services, consider bundling internet, phone, TV, and other products.
 Frontier has some compelling options to customize your service.

 Frontier offers digital phone services and DISH satellite television services as bundle options with broadband internet plans.
 These are our three favorite Frontier small-business internet bundles:

 |Max Internet + Phone||Price available upon request||View Plan|

 |Ultra Internet + Phone||Price available upon request||View Plan|

 |Ultimate Internet + Phone||Price available upon request||View Plan|